(1862 – 1925)

 Romeo Antoniazzi may have been taught by his older brother Riccardo, whom he did not equal as a craftsman.
 He led a chaotic life, working alternately for his brother, on his own, for Leandro Bisiach, and Monzino ...Read More and Sons.
 The peak of his career dates from the end of the 19th century, but signed work from this period is rare, as his instruments were mostly for other firms.
 His later work is especially variable in quality, but has been extensively copied.
 Overall his approach has a spontaneous quality, and the varnish ranges from a pale yellow-orange to a dark brown.
+Read Less

-- The auction record for this maker is $63,600 in Oct 2012, for a violin. - 105 auction price results.
+- The auction record for this maker is $102,000 in Mar 2021, for a cello.